About the programme

 Study path 2 (Area studies) is aimed at students who have not studied Arabic or want to focus on regional studies and provides advanced studies in Middle Eastern and North African societies.

 The program's common courses deals with both Area studies in general and the Middle East and North Africa specifically, as well as scientific methodology and academic writing.
 The program also offers students the opportunity to select a number of courses in other subjects.
-Within the framework of the elective courses, the student can choose to do an internship and study abroad at a university in the Middle East and North Africa region.
+Within the framework of the elective courses, the student can choose to do an internship, field studies and study abroad at a university in the Middle East and North Africa region.